 Is it possible for such a phenomenon to be happening in abundance and yet go undocumented?

 In order to best understand the format of what you're about to see below, I'll use an allegory.
 Imagine a race track, obstacles, a runner, and a finish line.
 In this allegory, an authentic divine healing is represented by the runner, the questions we explore are represented by the obstacles that can potentially derail the runner from reaching the finish line, which represents public knowledge and a thorough documentation.
-In other words, a real healing would have to make it through all of these variables before it can be known, and considered legitimate by the average skeptic.

-Obstacle 2: A Misdiagnosis
+Obstacle 2: Is A Misdiagnosis Possible?

 In cases of healings where there has been a diagnosis, how many could be disputed as a misdiagnosis after the fact?
 Once again, under these circumstances, a legitimate healing would likely not pass a critic’s evaluation.

 How many, among those whose diagnosis is not disputed, were being treated in some way?
-Obviously, if they were, and recovered, the healing could be attributed to the treatment, or placebo—thus lowering the number of verifiable healings even more.
+Obviously, if they were, and recovered, the healing could be attributed to the treatment, or even placebo—thus lowering the number of verifiable healings even more.

-Obstacle 4: Possibility of Spontaneous Remission
+Obstacle 4: Could Spontaneous Remission Be Argued?

 In his book*, Dr. Scott J. KolbabaI discusses what it is like to be an MD, and the struggle to keep a scientific mind in the face of the miraculous.
 For this reason, he argues, oftentimes doctors will not talk about the things they’ve seen.
 How many are sitting on information for fear of ridicule?
 Under these circumstances, again, we likely would never hear about the healing.